Updated: Sep 2

-With the current situation going on, many couples were forced to move their wedding dates or downsize their weddings significantly.
-Some couples just decided to elope instead, having only their immediate friends and family around, or saying their vows by themselves at their favorite getaway spot.
 There are so many different ways to elope, but many have one thing in common: A photographer that joins the event to capture this special moment so it can be shared with friends and family and be relived and remembered forever.
-I’ve decided to put some helpful tips together to make your elopement extra special, and most of all, picture perfect.
+I already planned and photographed many elopements and intimate weddings before they became "mandatory", and I've learned that with just a few small tricks, you can make your elopement extra special, and most of all, picture perfect.

 Make sure to schedule your elopement around golden hour.
 It will give your photographer the chance to capture you in the absolute best light.
 It depends on your location and time of the year when golden hour will occur, so make sure you do some research beforehand.
 There are some helpful apps such as Photo Time that will tell you exactly when the sun will be setting and how long golden hour and blue hour are going to be.
 If you’re planning your elopement at a rather popular location, you might want to consider sunrise as well.
 I know, not everybody is an early bird, but I met this couple you see above at 5.30am and it was totally worth it!
 They used the solitude of the morning hours at the beach to say their vows at sunrise and then we created some epic photos together!

-If you’re having your ceremony in the evening hours, think about adding some light sources to add some extra pop to your set up!
+If you’re having your ceremony in the evening hours, think about using lots of light sources to add some extra sparkle to your set up!
 You can never go wrong with string lights and candles, every photographer will love you for putting lots of them up!

 Of course you can only hope for good weather, but keep in mind that rain might cross your plans.
-Think about a plan B location just in case, and get some clear umbrellas if you don’t mind a little drizzle.
-If you’re thinking about putting up canopies, definitely go for white ones, since any other color will throw a color cast on your skin.
-You can also get creative and use sailcloth and mount it to the trees (or whatever you an find around your location), they look a little nicer than canopies and still keep your elopement dry.
+Like I said above, think of a plan B location just in case, and definitely get some clear umbrellas if you don’t mind a little drizzle.
+If you’re thinking about putting up canopies at your elopement location, definitely go for white ones, since any other color will throw a color cast on your skin.
+You can also get creative and use white sailcloth and mount it to the trees (or whatever you can find around your location), they look a little nicer than canopies and still keep your elopement dry.

 Elopements or Micro Weddings leave much more room to get creative than regular sized weddings, mostly because you simply have more time you can dedicate to the photos since you don’t have to worry about attending hundreds of guests.
 You can use props such as smoke bombs, twinkle lights or sparklers, and think about other ideas, such as getting in the water somewhere, laying in the ferns, or anything else you and your photographer can come up with.
 The list is endless, just make sure you find something that doesn’t feel forced and is in line with your personalities.

 You still have some questions or need help planning your elopement?
+We plan, officiate and photograph elopements & intimate weddings in and around Maryland.
 Don’t hesitate to contact me directly or follow me for more inspiration: www.instagram.com/isabelstudios